MohammadAtallah100/JavaScript_Asynchronous_Programming/README.md

 Similarly, web development makes use of asynchronous operations.
 Operations like making a network request or querying a database can be time-consuming, but JavaScript allows us to execute other tasks while awaiting their completion.

-This lesson will teach you how modern JavaScript handles asynchronicity using the Promise object, introduced with ES6.
-Let’s get started!
+This lesson will teach you how modern JavaScript handles asynchronicity using the ` Promise ` object, Let’s get started!